apache/seatunnel/docs/en/connector-v2/sink/Mysql.md

 ### CDC(Change data capture) event

-> CDC change data is also supported by us
+> CDC change data is also supported by us In this case, you need config database, table and primary_keys.

 ```
 jdbc {